 NEED2 provides various training educational workshops aimed at strengthening community capacity to respond in cases of mental health crisis and suicidal ideation.
 These training programs develop the awareness, skills, and knowledge that help participants respond to distress, crisis and suicide, and promote wellness.
 Participants come from all walks of life, but often include school professionals, health care practitioners, police, health, emergency services staff, youth workers, peer counselors and older adult care providers.

-Workshops are held regularly at NEED2’s main office at 1524 Fort St. in Victoria, BC.
-Workshops and trainings can also be provided offsite, as requested.
+Workshops are held regularly at NEED2’s main office at 818 Douglas St. in Victoria, BC.
+Workshops and training can also be provided offsite, as requested.

 Applied Suicide Intervention Skills Training